gabeg805/Extensible-Login-Manager/README.md

     # make

 With the last command, the binary generated is the one needed in order to execute the login manager on startup.

-If you want to:
+In case you want to MAKE CHANGES TO SOURCE CODE, to:

-    - Change variables (not function parameters) inside the '.c' source files
+    - Change variable values inside the '.c' source files
-            * See below.
+            * I would suggest to only alter the values of the "#define" statements, if you change any other variables then it's up to you to keep track of the implications (dependency-wise).

     - Add/remove a function from any of the '.c' files.
             * Be sure to add/remove the function in the declaration at the top of the